 Along the N-348, just to the west of the center of Alvorge, there is also the Quinta da Maceda, which rents individual rooms (scroll to the bottom of the website, as it also rents the entire villa so don't be alarmed at the price tag).
 Right beside the Quinta is the Casas da Ladeia, but it is not appropriate for pilgrim’s with its ultra-high price and minimum night stay requirement.

-While I had concern in my heart for my health status, with the shorter day and slower pace, I indeed, did enjoy this lovely and most rural walk on day seven of the Camino Portugués.
+While I had concern in my heart for the status of my health, with the shorter day and slower pace, I did indeed enjoy this lovely and most rural walk on day seven of the Camino Portugués.

 I was happy and grateful, though somewhat lonely without our Aussie mates, nor any other pilgrims with whom to fellowship.
 I was just filled with happiness and satisfaction that I made it without any real complications.
 I breathed deeply and kept my fingers crossed.